 Direct comments provide clarification making WordPress collaborative document editing smoother.
 As it is a WordPress real-time collaboration editor, authors can make direct edits on the WordPress editor, taking care of the version management issue.

-So, Multicollab saves time, money and improves content quality by:
+So, Multicollab saves time, and money and improves content quality by:

 - Making communication direct during content development in WordPress.

 - Removing additional apps like Google Docs, Slack, and Gmail from the process as it allows collaboration inside WordPress.

 - Allowing clients and stakeholders to give precise feedback.

 - Helping collaborators avoid repeating mistakes through comment history.

 The best part is that Multicollab has a free version that offers all the essential features to collaborate and can upgrade for more advanced features.